 Kimberly is a problem-solver for small business and nonprofits alike.
 Her passion is helping organizations maximize opportunities to succeed and she has a passion for public service and shaping public policy.
 She excels in defining key business indicators and developing implementation plans that are measureable and effective to drive revenue, reduce cost and improve outcomes.

-Patti Mullen grew up in Tulsa and returned to Oklahoma in 2014 after a 40-year absence.
+Patti Mullen, Advisor, grew up in Tulsa and returned to Oklahoma in 2014 after a 40-year absence.
 She spent the last 30 years in Seattle where she served as President & CEO of the Federal Way Chamber of Commerce and the West Seattle Chamber of Commerce and witnessed what visionary leadership can accomplish to forward the Puget Sound Region.
 Sustainable growth, retention of green space, and designing economic success were the issues that defined her last 15 years in Puget Sound.

 Prior to beginning her work in the Chamber of Commerce profession, she held the position of Director of Accounting/HR for TEC, an international buyer-centric sales education firm serving Fortune 500 firms, and Director of Operations for Ontempo.com, managing the start-up and launch phase of a national media content management firm.
 Patricia believes in a strong business community and the power of collaboration to ensure economic advancement.
 She holds her BA from the University of Oklahoma in Social Psychology.